vitoss/OgameOverlord/README.md

 It's helper in automatic common actions in Ogame.
-It is not legal.
+It is not legal from game point of view.
 It was built only for learning/demostration purposes.

 Saying that if you are interested in:
 - extending feature set